 Your teeth affect your whole body.
 When they’re healthy, you’re healthier too.
 A missing tooth can affect your bite, speech and eating choices.
 As you rely more on your remaining teeth, you increase the chance they will wear out prematurely, or be damaged or lost.
 You may also experience headaches and/or jaw pain.

 Who would want their appearance and health to deteriorate?
 That’s the natural consequence of missing teeth – the jaw literally melts away.
 Generally, people will lose 25% of their supporting jawbone structure within the first year after tooth loss.
 Dental implants are more easily placed when teeth are first extracted because bone replacement becomes more complex as time passes.
 The great news?
 Implants act just like your natural teeth.
 They safeguard and preserve your bone structure, oral health and appearance.
 Your dentist and the implant surgeon will provide you with options so that you can make the most informed decision concerning tooth replacement.

-Call Metro Endodontics today to explore your tooth replacement options and schedule your consultation!
+Schedule a consultation with Metro Endodontics to explore your tooth replacement options!

 What are my tooth replacement options?

 You can select from a number of different options to replace your missing teeth – from temporary to long-lasting solutions.

 A good candidate is anyone missing one or more teeth, or who is unhappy with their dentures.
 Age is not a factor.
 However, smoking, diseases such as diabetes, and radiation therapy to the area, have been shown to lower the success rate of implant placement.
 X-rays of your jaw will be taken to evaluate whether they will accommodate implants.
 Detailed x-rays may also be required to determine if other tests or procedures are needed to place implants properly.